luxfi/zpay/README.md

 ```
 You will see a bunch of fields; in particular, `parsed['y']` will contain the list of public keys, while `parsed['C']`, `parsed['D']` and `parsed['proof']` will contain further bytes which reveal nothing about the transaction.

-Anonymous Zether also supports native transaction fees.
+Anonymous Zchain also supports native transaction fees.
 The idea is that you can circumvent the "gas linkability" issue by submitting each new transaction from a fresh, randomly generated Ethereum address, and furthermore specifying a gas price of 0.
-By routing a "tip" to a miner's Zether account, you may induce the miner to process your transaction anyway (see "Paying gas in ZTH through economic abstraction", Appendix F of the [original Zether paper](https://eprint.iacr.org/2019/191.pdf)).
-To do this, change the value at [this line](./packages/protocol/contracts/ZetherVerifier.sol#L16) before deploying, for example to 1.
-Finally, include the miner's Zether account as a 4th parameter in your `transfer` call.
+By routing a "tip" to a miner's Zchain account, you may induce the miner to process your transaction anyway (see "Paying gas in ZTH through economic abstraction", Appendix F of the [original Zchain paper](https://eprint.iacr.org/2019/191.pdf)).
+To do this, change the value at [this line](./packages/protocol/contracts/ZchainVerifier.sol#L16) before deploying, for example to 1.
+Finally, include the miner's Zchain account as a 4th parameter in your `transfer` call.
 For example:
 ```javascript
 > bob.transfer("Alice", 10, ["Carol", "Dave"], "Miner")
 ```